socketry/async/guides/asynchronous-tasks/readme.md

 There are various situations where you may want to stop a task ({ruby Async::Task#stop}) before it completes.
 The most common case is shutting down a server.
 A more complex example is this: you may fan out multiple (10s, 100s) of requests, wait for a subset to complete (e.g. the first 5 or all those that complete within a given deadline), and then stop (terminate/cancel) the remaining operations.

-Using the above program as an example, we can
+Using the above program as an example, let's stop all the tasks just after the first one completes.

 ```ruby
 Async do